Policy on the use of LexisNexis legal education educational IDs

 Except as related to the Summer Access program as described below, “Academic purposes” do not include research conducted for a law firm, corporation or other entity (other than a professor or law school) that is paying the student to conduct said research or that is passing along the costs of said research to a third party.
 These are deemed “commercial purposes”.

-Students using their LexisNexis law school educational IDs for commercial purposes risk forfeiture of their ID; unless the use occurs during the prescribed period of Summer Access for law students.
+Students and faculty using their LexisNexis law school educational IDs for commercial purposes risk forfeiture of their ID; unless the use occurs during the prescribed period of Summer Access for law students.

 Summer Access is available to all law students once classes end for the semester/academic year, for the months of May, June, July and August of 2016.
 LexisNexis believes your participation in a summer associate, internship or clerkship program is a valuable part of your legal education.
 For that reason, during this period the permissible uses of their LexisNexis law school educational ID are expanded to include use at any law firm, government agency, court or other legal position, internship, externship or clerkship.

 Each LexisNexis ID may only be used by the authorized user to whom it is assigned and may be not be shared with or used by any other person, including other authorized users.
 Students who have questions as to whether their proposed use of their LexisNexis law school educational ID is permitted under these guidelines can contact their LexisNexis Representative for further clarification.

 In addition to the foregoing terms, your use of this service is subject to the General Terms and Conditions For Use of The LexisNexis® Services.